UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 quality score based on each of its specific chemical properties.
-This task will likely require a lot of domain knowledge and according to a paper published by Dr. P. Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J. Reis they were able to demonstrate the results of a data mining approach had promising results compared to alternative neural network methods (Cortez et al. 2009).
+This task will likely require a lot of domain knowledge and according to a paper published by Dr. P. Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J. Reis they were able to demonstrate the data mining approach could have a promising result compared to alternative neural network methods (Cortez et al. 2009).

-This model is useful to support wine tasting evaluations.
-Quality evaluation is part of wine certification process and can be used to improve wine making and classify wines to premium brands which can be useful for setting prices and for marketing purposes based on consumer tastes.
-It should be noted that using taste as a sensory measurement for wine quality could be quite unreliable.
+Our model is useful to support wine tasting evaluations.
+Quality evaluation is a part of wine certification process and can be used to improve wine making or spot premium wines for a more proper price according to customer taste preferences.
+Additionally, using human taste as a sensory measurement for wine quality could be quite unreliable (De Mets et al. 2017).
 We are also interested in exploring to what extent the score depends on other sensory information such as color of wine.
 Potentially, human brain could be processing taste and visual information differently rather than taste only.
-Thus, we are not expecting to obtain a really high test score.
+Thus, we are not expecting to obtain a really high test score to our machine learning model.

 # Methods